pavel-hrdina/PersonalBashUtils/README.md

 purposes.
 The scripts are organized into directories based on their functionality or purpose.
 Here are some of the directories you'll find in this repository:

-- **automation**: Scripts for automating repetitive tasks or workflows
+- : Scripts for automating repetitive tasks or workflows
 - **backup**: Scripts for backing up files, directories, or databases
 - **data-processing**: Scripts for processing data, such as CSV files or logs
 - **networking**: Scripts for network-related tasks, such as pinging or checking ports
-- **system-management**: Scripts for managing system resources, services, or configurations
+- [system-management](./system-management): Scripts for managing system resources, services, or configurations
-- **utilities**: General-purpose utility scripts for various tasks
+- [utilities](./utilities): General-purpose utility scripts for various tasks
-- **system-config**: Scripts for configuring system settings or preferences
+- **config**: Scripts for managing configuration files or settings

 Each script is well-documented with comments to explain its purpose, usage, and implementation.
 You can explore the scripts to see how they work and modify them